Lee Jung-hyun: As singer

-After debuting with an award-winning acting performance, Lee etched her singing career by introducing techno genre to the K-Pop scene and her ever-reinventing styles for each and every song.
-Lee assumes a unique persona for each release, such as a mermaid, Barbie doll, tribal queen, soldier, Korean folk dancer, belly dancer, or princess of the sea.
-She has garnered many nicknames over the years, including Techno Queen of Korea, Queen of Performance Art, Ms. Charisma, Little Giant, and Queen of Change.
+After debuting with an award-winning acting performance, Lee started her singing career by introducing the techno genre to the K-Pop scene.
+With her rapidly-changing styles, Lee assumes a unique persona for each release, such as a mermaid, Barbie doll, tribal queen, soldier, Korean folk dancer, belly dancer, or princess of the sea.
+She has garnered many nicknames over the years, including "Techno Queen of Korea", "Queen of Performance Art", "Ms. Charisma", "Little Giant", and "Queen of Change".

 Before releasing her first solo music she featured as a guest vocalist on the Jo PD single "Fever", also appearing in the music video.
 She also appeared in the music video for Goofy's "The Rule of the Game".

 Her early work is techno-style dance music.
 Her debut album, Let's Go To My Star, released on October 1999, including her first single, "Wa" (와, "Come") topped the Korean charts for three weeks, while her second, "Bakkweo" (바꿔, "Change"), also from the album, won awards for Best Song and Most Broadcast Song.
 These two songs were covered by artists throughout Asia and Europe.
 Many of her earlier songs are sung in an angry mood, from the perspective of a rejected lover.
 These two singles firmly established Lee as one of the top Korean singers who successfully gained popularity throughout Asia with her strong colorful performances.

 Ahead of the 2002 general elections, the singer was asked by political parties if they could use "Change" in their campaigns, to which she declined.

 Lee released Japanese versions of her early hits Wa and Heaven in December 2004.
 The single ranked #26 on Oricon chart in Week 3 of January 2005.
 Heaven was a theme song for the Korean drama Beautiful Days.
 The drama became widely popular in Japan.
 On December 31, 2004, Lee was invited to perform Heaven and Wa-come on- and participate at the 55th edition of Kōhaku Uta Gassen, an annual New Year's Eve live music show.
 In 2006, she released her first Japanese album, This is Hyony.

 Lee was the first foreigner to participate in singing the Beijing Olympic 2008 Theme Song.
 In 2008, she released her first Mandarin album, Love Me.

 With her fifth album, Passion, she switched to a Latin-influenced sound, complete with Spanish Guitar and flamenco-style tap dance.